dankreiger/floppy-scripts/README.md

 - add to a create-react-app project when using `yarn`

 - Don't use this unless you are me since this is super messy - for now, do everything from the root of the project
+- it's a mess, it's just for me

 Install with yarn: